csturtevant/csturtevant.github.io/_posts/2017-02-20-alarm-livestream.md

 ```
 crontab -l
 ```
-I hope this exposes some to the utility of cronjobs and the power of python scripts.
+I hope this exposes some to the utility of cron jobs and the power of python scripts.
 I am certainly enjoying my new alarm!